Collection Name Sort descending Description (format)

 Oral History of Georgia Fisheries

-The "Oral History of Georgia Fisheries" collection delves into the cultural legacy of Georgia's commercial fishing industry, as showcased in the documentary "Shifting Baselines," a collaboration between Blue Voyage Productions, UGA Marine Extension, and Georgia Sea Grant.
+The "Oral History of Georgia Fisheries" collection delves into the cultural legacy of Georgia's commercial fishing industry, as showcased in the documentary "Shifting Baselines," a collaboration between Blue Voyage Productions, University of Georgia Marine Extension, and Georgia Sea Grant.
 Supported by a National Maritime Heritage Grant, this oral history initiative aims to foster appreciation for locally-sourced seafood and the resilience of multi-generational fishing traditions

 Oral History of Monterey Bay Fishermen